Team diversity: Demographic diversity

 The demographic diversity of members of a team describes differences in observable attributes like gender, age or ethnicity.
 Several studies show that individuals who are different from their work team in demographic characteristics are less psychologically committed to their organizations, less satisfied and are therefore more absent from work.
 Other studies have shown that teams in which the age of the team members varies, people will be more likely to leave the team.
 Gender and culturally mixed teams tend to face intense interpersonal conflict in the beginning of their working process, which diminishes team performance (see Team Conflict).
 However, as teams learn to integrate their differences in background and ideas over time, they show improved team performance, creativity, and enhanced innovative thinking relative to homogenous teams.

 The impacts of demographic diversity also remain contested.
 Despite the immense increase in focus on diverse workplaces, research on the impact of this diversity has not kept up.
 Out of the research that has been done, findings are still inconclusive.
 For example, Mannix and Neale (2005) found demographic diversity in the workplace to be associated with negative outcomes such as high employee turnover, low workforce satisfaction, intergroup / interpersonal conflicts, and perhaps most importantly, low performance.
 On the contrary, Giambatista and Bhappu found that the meshing of these diverse characteristics leads to more creative solutions to problems.
-However, it is important to note a caveat with these positive-outcome studies – they were mainly conducted in synthetic, laboratory-style settings (e.g. MBA classrooms); as such, the generalizability of these findings to apply to real work-place settings remains questionable.
+A caveat with these positive-outcome studies is that they were conducted in synthetic, laboratory-style settings (e.g. MBA classrooms); the generalizability of these findings to apply to real work-place settings remains questionable.